 attribute filter type', then click '

 Select Attributes'.
-In our case, we'll be using the following attributes (variables):
+We'll be using the following attributes (variables), so select these:

 ||The age of the survivor, as at the rescue date|

 ||The value of the fare paid for this survivor - higher numbers equate to more expensive tickets|